 python3 setup.py install

---input defines the input file to analyse which is either a nucleotide fasta file or a protein fasta file, depending on the BUSCO mode.
+--in defines the input file to analyse which is either a nucleotide fasta file or a protein fasta file, depending on the BUSCO mode.
 As of v5.1.0 the input argument can now also be a directory

 It can be a dataset name, i.e.

 /home/user/bacteria_odb10.
 In the former case, which is the recommended usage, BUSCO will automatically download and version the corresponding dataset.
 In the latter case, the dataset found in the given path will be used.

 Lineage can be ignored if running automated lineage selection